growthrepublic/chat/README.md

 Sending messages is done by websockets.
 It has to be a serialized JSON object.
 Required fields are: `type`, `body` and `conversation_id`.
 Type should be set to `message`.
 Let's assume that in the future there will be other types like information about seeing a message by someone else.

+#### Channels

+Each user has its own channel, which all of the messages are sent through.
+It does not matter what conversation they belong to as long as user subscribes them.
+WebSockets can be found at `/chat/v1/users/<user_id>`.

 ### Tests